Ultimate Guide on How To Find a Literary Agent

 - Literary Agent portals: Below are some handy websites that you can search through to find or verify literary agents, but some of these require you to subscribe for a fee:

-The list of literary agents is set and you’re ready to send off your manuscript.
 To give your book the best chance at intriguing a literary agent, you need to send a submission package that ticks all the boxes.

 Usually, each literary agent will provide a list of requirements for what they want.
 The list should include the following items: